- Period advice from 1,000 women

 Inadequate iron levels resulting from menstrual blood loss can cause lower energy levels.
 49% of women experience tiredness and fatigue, according to our survey of 2,400 women in the UK and Ireland.
 18% of women experience tiredness and fatigue for more than seven days of their cycle.

-Monthly periods are the most common cause of iron loss worldwide, and research shows that women of childbearing age need up to 2X more daily iron than men.
+Monthly periods are the most common cause of iron loss worldwide, and research shows that women of childbearing age need two times more daily iron than men.
 Routine iron supplementation can help support energy levels and help reduce tiredness and fatigue.

 The London Women’s Centre found that light exercise can help boost women’s energy levels and moods while on their periods.
 Harvard Health Publishing notes that dehydration can also lead to fatigue, so increase your water intake throughout the week while you’re losing body fluid and blood to help support your energy levels.